ammbra/fellowship/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This application is using Dev Services, so please make sure that you have a Docker daemon running.
 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: